litecoinfinance/litecoinfinance/.github/ISSUE_TEMPLATE.md

 <!-- This issue tracker is only for technical issues related to Litecoin Finance Core.

-General bitcoin questions and/or support requests are best directed to the Bitcoin StackExchange at https://bitcoin.stackexchange.com.
+General bitcoin questions and/or support requests are best directed to the Litecoin Finance StackExchange at https://bitcoin.stackexchange.com.

 For reporting security issues, please read instructions at https://bitcoincore.org/en/contact/.